 Many of the men in his entourage were disabled workers, like Pike himself.
 The direct-action tactics of this “scrappy Newfoundlander” and “safety crusader,” who needed no stop-work order or an inspector badge to shut down over 350 construction projects, earned him regular mentions in press, who liked to point out his tall and “dark, good looks.”
 They also noted the respect that “Mr. Safety” commanded from contractors: “just the thought of Norm visiting a construction site is enough to send everyone checking their safety precautions.”
 In Gallagher’s eyes, Pike was “the best thing that ever came out of Newfoundland.
 He is the quickest, brightest person I’ve come across in many a day… He’s gutsy and will face anybody when lives are in danger.”
 The Local 183 leader was particularly impressed with Pike’s ingenuity, who came up with interesting and effective new ways to preach safety to the workers.
 For instance, he proposed having a list of Construction Safety Act regulations be read in English, Italian, and Portuguese during Sunday church sermons, to which the Catholic Archbishop Philip F. Pocock agreed.
 This initiative later expanded to parishes outside of Toronto.
 In Pike’s estimation, these safety sermons would not only inform the workers but also their wives and children, who would then put pressure on the men to wear their hard hats and safety boots.
 Pike himself had a wife and three children.

 In the Summer and Spring of 1968, the CSA joined with Local 183 and three other construction unions in sponsoring a safety inspection survey of 105 municipalities (only 45 replied), which was led by Pike.
-As he once told a reporter, Pike usually wrote down notes on his own bed sheets during safety-related phone calls that he received in the middle of the night.
+As he once told a reporter, Pike usually wrote down notes on his own bed sheets or pyjamas during safety-related phone calls that he received in the middle of the night.
+Some of these calls came from reporters who learned about unsafe building sites.
 All of the information he amassed over the years made him a leading expert on construction safety in Ontario.
 The results of the survey confirmed what Pike already knew, that about 75% of municipal safety inspectors were under- or non-qualified, and that most were overworked.
 He excluded the city of Toronto in this assessment, whose ten full-time inspectors were “doing a good job,” he argued.
 But as for the other municipalities, including in Metro Toronto:

 [Safety inspectors] don’t know an unsafe condition when they see it right in front of their eyes.
 The ones that know, issue an order only to see it, too often, ignored by the contractor, who finds it saves him money to have the men carry on working under hazardous conditions.